 Habitually having your HVAC system cleaned and tuned up could elevate its performance and help lower your energy costs because an HVAC system that’s taken care of can use a great deal less energy than an HVAC system that is not.
 But what else should you do?
-We’ve got more simple steps you can take to revamp your Suffolk/Nassau County home’s energy efficiency.
+We’ve got more simple steps you can take to revamp your Long Island home’s energy efficiency.

 - Seal any leaks around your windows and doors.
 Apply caulk or weatherstripping wherever you detect leaks.